Jumio/mobile-react/README.md

 ```

 Datacenter can either be **US**, **EU** or **SG**.
+For more information about how to obtain an `AUTHORIZATION_TOKEN`, please refer to our [API Guide](https://jumio.github.io/kyx/integration-guide.html).

 As soon as the SDK is initialized, the SDK is started by the following call.